 Accounting software products can generate financial statements like profit and loss statements, balance sheets, and general ledgers.
-And most offer far more than just bank reconciliation: you can find software that offers payroll services, inventory tracking, inventory management, and more.
+And most offer far more than just bank reconciliation: you can find options that include payroll services, inventory tracking, invoicing software, inventory management, and more.

-We’ve vetted accounting software vendors who specialize in small business to help you choose the one that’s right for your needs.
+We’ve vetted accounting software vendors who specialize in small business accounting software solutions to help you choose the one that’s right for your needs.

-Quickbooks Online and Quickbooks Desktop accounting software is a popular choice for entrepreneurs because it’s got a package for every size business, whether you’re a solopreneur or have employees or freelancers that you work with.
+Quickbooks Online and Quickbooks Desktop accounting software are popular choices for entrepreneurs because they offer a package for every size business, whether you’re a solopreneur or have employees or freelancers that you work with.

 FreshBooks: Small Business Cloud Accounting Software

 Another option that’s great for small businesses, particularly freelancers, is FreshBooks.
 Its time tracking feature is robust, allowing you to not only track time spent on a project but also automatically add that time to invoices.
 You can automatically reconcile bank transactions and use invoice templates to get paid.
 FreshBooks offers several accounting app integrations and advanced features for payroll, CRM, shipping, payment processing, and more.